-Government.-Military employment is measured as the number of military personnel assigned to active duty units plus the number of military reserve unit members.
+Government.
+Military employment is measured as the number of military personnel assigned to active duty units plus the number of military reserve unit members.
 The estimate is based on data from the Budget.

 Additional government-related adjustments are made for the employment of students and their spouses by public colleges or universities, for elected officials and members of the judiciary, for intelligence agents, and for interns employed by publicly administered hospitals and by social service agencies.
-These adjustments, which comprise only a very small share of the total government adjustment, are based on corresponding adjustments underlying BEA's estimates of state personal income.30
+These adjustments, which comprise only a very small share of the total government adjustment, are based on corresponding adjustments underlying BEA's estimates of state personal income.29

-Other.-Other adjustments include estimates for employees not fully covered by the QCEW, as follows:
+Other.
+Other adjustments include estimates for employees not fully covered by the QCEW, as follows:

-- for federal government enterprises based on supplemental Budget data. - for farms, based on quarterly data from USDA's National Agricultural Statistics Service on farm labor. - for farm labor contractors, based on corresponding adjustments underlying BEA's state personal income estimates based on USDA data on expenditures for farm contract labor. - for railroads, based on data from the Railroad Retirement Board. - for private elementary and secondary schools, based on corresponding adjustments underlying BEA's state personal income estimates, which are in turn based on the employment reported annually by the Census Bureau's County Business Patterns (CBP). - for religious organizations, based on CBP data. - for private households, based on CPS data.
+- for federal government enterprises based on supplemental Budget data. - for farms, based on quarterly data from USDA's National Agricultural Statistics Service on farm labor. - for farm labor contractors, based on corresponding adjustments underlying BEA's state personal income estimates based on USDA data on expenditures for farm contract labor.

-30 For more information on BEA's estimates of state personal income, see "State Personal Income and Employment" at www.bea.gov.
+29 For more information on BEA's estimates of state personal income, see "State Personal Income and Employment" at www.bea.gov.